goldbachnext/hiring-challenges/senior-java-backend/README.md

 In this challenge, we would like to get to know your personal understanding of modern architecture & design.
 Besides getting your hands dirty and having some fun, this challenge consists of:

 - Analyzing the given show case
-- Concepting the solution architecture and design
+- Conceptualizing the solution architecture and design
 - Implementing (partially) working software
   ​